 Even though the soil of the limestone cliffs is rocky, there is still a wide variety of vegetation and wildlife.
 Next, the Sentier du Guetteur took us to the lookout point of Cap des Frères, where we could admire the magnificent view from the 52 meter high cliffs.
 The deep blue sky married perfectly with the crystal clear water of the Mediterranean Sea and the bright green of the pine trees.
 A warning though, as there are no barriers whatsoever, so be careful at the edge, especially with children!

 At this point, we were about halfway.
 And we finally saw a sign with our hike Le Sentier du Geutteur!
 We had another 2 kilometres to go to the lighthouse.
 Via the cliffs of Cap Leucate, we arrived at the second, more modern, observation post.
 This permanent semaphore is one of 19 that watches over the Mediterranean Sea, using the newest technology.
 By this time we could hear our stomachs growling a little.
-As we weren’t sure if there would be any restaurants nearby or open, we had brought picnic lunch.
+As we weren’t sure if there would be any restaurants nearby or open (we did the hike pre-lockdown…), we had brought picnic lunch.
 Although we would miss lunch at a chic restaurant, I said with a wink.